Shifatullah/ShoeStore/README.md

 A test e-commerce application to demonstrate features of various development technologies.

-It has front-end and back-end websites with several APIs (micro services)
+It has front-end and back-end websites with several APIs (Microservices)

 # General design considerations